-Bouncer: This is another place to put baby if you need to get things done.
-Ella loves it and Hudson sat in it to eat his lunch until he was about 18 months.
+Activity Center: This is another place to put baby if you need to get things done.
+Ella loved it and Hudson sat in it to eat his lunch until he was about 18 months.

-High chair: We've bought two high chairs.
-I like this one because it has a toddler seat that Hudson is still using.
-I love this one because it's super affordable and white goes with everything ;)
+High chair: We’ve bought two high chairs.
+I like this one because it has seven different seating options!
+I love this one because it’s super affordable and white goes with everything 😉

-Utensils, Cups, Plates: There's lots of different options for these, so get the ones you like.
-We like having plastic items so they don't break when kids drop them on the floor.
+Utensils, Cups, Plates: There are lots of different options for these, so get the ones you like.
+We like having plastic items so they don’t break when kids drop them on the floor.

 Skip Hop Cover: I love using this at the grocery store and on restaurant high chairs to keep germs away from baby.

-There are a few other things that we have like a car mirror so I can see the baby's face while I'm driving.
-And I got this robe to wear in the hospital after Ella.
-Both are nice to have, but definitely not necessities.
+There are a few other things that we have like a car mirror so I can see the baby’s face while I’m driving.
+And I got this robe to wear in the hospital after Mia.
+Both are nice to have, but definitely not baby registry necessities.

 If you were to buy all of the items listed above, you would have all that you needed for a new baby.
-The best part is once you already have a baby, you don't have to purchase a lot of the items again.
+The best part is once you already have a baby, you don’t have to purchase a lot of the items again.
 We only bought a crib and a few of the other essentials for Ella.
 Definitely choose items that are as gender-neutral as possible to save yourself money in the future!

 And don’t feel like you need to buy all of these items at once!
 That can be very expensive.
 Just take it one stage at time to figure out if you really need the items or not.